Grand Hustle Records: 2011–2016: Get Dough or Die series

 In an August 2014 interview with MTV, T.I. revealed plans to release the Grand Hustle compilation, which is tentatively due in December, following Paperwork: "What's holding up the Hustle Gang project is that we have some new additions to the mix, and we didn't wanna put out the project out without including or allowing those new additions to be part of it.
 Maybe we'll do a stroke of midnight release on New Years.
 We did that with F**k Da City Up and it did well, so maybe we'll try that again."
 On September 19, 2014, the label released the second installment to the G.D.O.D.
 (Get Dough or Die) series.
 Aside from Grand Hustle recording artists, the mixtape features additional appearances from Iggy Azalea, Meek Mill, Young Thug, Troy Ave, Watch The Duck, Yo Gotti, Trey Songz and Rich Homie Quan, among others.

-In March 2015, it was announced the OMG Girlz, the musical trio that included T.I.'s stepdaughter, was officially disestablished.
+In March 2015, it was announced the OMG Girlz, the musical trio that included T.I.'s stepdaughter Zonnique, was officially disestablished.
 In August 2015, D.O.P.E. member Spodee, announced he was no longer under Grand Hustle; during an interview he stated "Everybody know I was a loyal guy with Grand Hustle and Tip.
 And, you know, it's no bad blood.
 I'm not mad at Tip or anything like that, but I have the potential to be bigger than Tip or if not, just as big.
 So it was time, man.
 I outgrew that.
 [I was with Grand Hustle] for too long.
 Six years."
-In response, T.I. commented "As we all go about our business and pleasure on this fine day today, allow me to remind you of two former young hopeful Grand Hustlers, who thought going against the glory and good graces of [the family] might be more beneficial to their campaign", referring to Yung L.A. and DG Yola.

 In September 2015, Travis Scott released his debut studio album Rodeo, under Grand Hustle and Epic Records.
 The album was supported by two singles, "3500" and "Antidote", the latter of which reached number 16 on the US Billboard Hot 100 chart and was certified platinum by the RIAA for sales over 1,000,000 digital downloads.
-In July 2016, Grand Hustle released a song under the namesake Hustle Gang, titled "40 Acres", featuring T.I. alongside fellow Atalnta-based rappers RaRa and Rossi.
+In July 2016, Grand Hustle released a song under the namesake Hustle Gang, titled "40 Acres", featuring T.I. alongside fellow Atlanta-based rappers RaRa and Rossi.